Product Filters

 What Is Scrim Tape?

-Unlike paper jointing tape, scrim tape only requires a top layer of jointing compound.
+Unlike paper jointing tape, scrim tape needs only a top layer of jointing compound.
 Scrim tape's self-adhesive nature means you can apply it directly to a joint without the need for a base layer of jointing compound, which makes it ideal for novice users.

-Scrim Tape Applications
+Where Is Scrim Tape Used?

 You can apply scrim tape at internal corners and between sheets.